Tykhe, Kharkiv Oblast

 Tykhe (Тихе; Тихое) is a village in Vovchansk urban hromada, Chuhuiv Raion, Kharkiv Oblast, eastern Ukraine.
 It is located 60.48 km northeast by east (NEbE) of the centre of Kharkiv city, about 4.09 km south of the Russia–Ukraine border.

 Geography

 Tykhe lies on the right bank of the Vovcha river.

 History

 The settlement was founded in 1670.

 Russian invasion of Ukraine 2022

 The village came under attack by Russian forces during the 2024 Kharkiv offensive of the Russian invasion of Ukraine.
+On 17 October 2025, the village was captured by advancing Russian forces.

 Demographics

 As of the 2001 Ukrainian census, the settlement had 163 inhabitants, whose native languages were 65.85% Ukrainian, 32.32% Russian, 0.61% Belarusian, 0.61% Bulgarian and 0.61% Polish.